 Included here are some general rules that seem obvious but I will emphasize them anyway.
 Your cell phone should NEVER ring audibly during class.
 Do not chat with others during class.
 Please be on time-- I start class at the listed time, please be here at that time.
-If you absolutely are unavoidably late or absolutely must leave early, please sit near the door.
+If you absolutely are unavoidably late or absolutely must leave early, please sit at the very back of the class near the door.